carbon neutral tourism flights since 2018 & all flights since 2019

 To be carbon neutral, one needs to purchase the equivalent number of offsets as the amount of GHG emissions they emit.

-Beginning in 2018, we’ve committed to offset all of our tourism flights - and therefore neutralize the climate impact of those flights.
+Beginning in 2019, we’ve committed to offset all of our flights - and therefore neutralize the climate impact of those flights.
 The offset project that we’ve chosen to support is the Quadra Island Forestland Conservation Project.

 Where is our money going?